Plant-based leather

-Plant-based leather, also known as vegan leather or eco-leather, is a group of non-animal materials made from plant sources (e.g., pineapple leaves, cactus, cork, or apple by-products) that aim to replicate some properties of animal leather.
-The term ‘vegan leather’ is broader and also includes plastic-based materials (e.g., PU or PVC).
+Plant-based leather, also known as vegan leather or eco-leather, is a group of non-animal materials made from plant sources (e.g. pineapple leaves, cactus, cork, or apple by-products) that aim to replicate some properties of animal leather.
+The term "vegan leather" is broader and also includes plastic-based artificial leather (e.g. PU or PVC).
 The growing interest in sustainable and environmentally friendly products has led to increased demand for plant-based leather in recent years.

 In some jurisdictions, the word "leather" is legally reserved for products of animal origin.
 In 2025, Germany’s Higher Regional Court of Cologne held that marketing plastic-based goods as "Apfelleder" (“apple leather”) was misleading.
 More broadly, the EU’s "Empowering Consumers" Directive (EU) 2024/825 restricts unsubstantiated generic environmental claims (e.g., “environmentally friendly”, “biodegradable”), tightening oversight of product marketing across categories.

 Apple leather

 Apple leather, also known as AppleSkin, is a plant-based leather invented by Alberto Volcan from Bolzano, Italy.
 Working with waste recycling company, Frumat, and manufacturer, Mabel, Volcan's research on turning waste from the apple industry into usable material began in 2004.
 The first products made with apple leather were manufactured in 2019, and is most commonly used for small accessories like wallets.
 One of the leading production companies in Apple leather is OLIVER CO, based in Bermondsey, South London; The company creates sustainable accessory such as wallets, cardholders, phone cases, etc.